Lewuathe/mlir-hello/README.md

 cmake --build . --target hello-opt
 ```

+To run the test, `check-hello` target will be usable.

 To build the documentation from the TableGen description of the dialect operations, run
 ```sh
 cmake --build . --target mlir-doc